 You might think that you’re providing sufficient support for your staff as you have the necessary channels in place if they need them, but are you providing consistent support?

-Many people want to work for leaders and managers who support them in their jobs, appreciate their efforts and achievements, and who take the time to coach and mentor them to help them grow.
+Many people want to work for leaders and managers who support them in their jobs.
+They want their efforts and achievements to be appreciated and to work for someone who will coach and mentor them to help them grow.

-Although a lack of a supportive environment might not cause people to leave your firm straight away, it may result in them looking out for other opportunities that do provide the support that they need.
+Although a lack of a supportive environment might not cause people to leave your firm straight away, it may mean they look out for other opportunities that do provide the support they need.

-To recruit and retain accounting staff in your firm, take a look at your supportive management.
+To recruit and retain accounting staff in your firm, take a look at how supportive you are as the management.
 Don’t forget the power of positive reinforcement either!

 Opportunities for development